Fires that cause damage to a home but do not totally destroy it present unique insurance claim problems.

 You should be sure to rely on authorized and skilled experts.
 Structural engineers and contractors are trained to assess damage (as well as the structural soundness of your roof/remaining beams, etc.) and determine the cost of repairs.

 The best person to test the air quality is a Certified Industrial Hygienist.
-Rarely is it adequate to have a major loss examined or assessed solely by the adjuster chosen by your insurance company.
+It is rarely adequate to have a major loss assessed solely by your insurance company’s chosen adjuster.

 In addition to the adjuster’s inspection, qualified professionals are usually required.
 Ask again in writing and respectfully remind your insurance of their legal need to properly investigate all damage, including hidden damage, if they refuse to conduct or pay for adequate inspections.